 The rest of Scandinavia

 Being a small country means having a small market.
-As businesses and the tech industry have grown, Sweden has had to think internationally in order to prevail, which might be a key factor in the dwindling patriotism.
+As businesses and the tech industries have grown, Sweden has had to think internationally in order to prevail, which might be a key factor in the dwindling patriotism.

 More people are celebrating

-Despite the overall indifference for Swedish National Day, research shows that more people are celebrating each year.
+Despite an overall indifference for Swedish National Day, research shows that more people are celebrating each year.
 Interestingly, the 2017 report from SOM-Institute at Gothenburg University states, “It may seem surprising that the tendency to celebrate National Day has increased most among people who have not grown up in Sweden.”

 We believe that information should be free and will therefore never put up a paywall.

 If you like reading our reports about the Scandinavian business scene and would like to donate towards the upkeep of the site, we would be very grateful.
 Click here to donate.